- What is an Employee Provident Fund?

 Any member can do a balance check of their EPF account by giving a missed call to 011-22901406 from their registered mobile number.
 Importantly, to avail this service, one has to link their UAN number with their KYC details, i.e. Aadhaar card or Pan Card or Bank Account details such as account number, ifsc code, etc.

 Following are a few things to keep in mind –

 - UAN should be activated

 - One should give their correct mobile number at the UAN portal.
-If the mobile number has been changed, the same has to be updated on the UAN site.
+If the mobile number changes, you must update it on the UAN site.

 - One should call from their registered mobile number only.

 After a missed call, one will receive an SMS from AM-EPFOHO.
 EPFO sends a reply to the missed call as an SMS.
 This SMS contains the following details of the EPF account –